brycefrank/brycefrank.github.io/research.md

 ### Other Publications

 Frank, Bryce.
-2020. *Aerial Laser Scanning for Forets Inventories: Estimation and Uncertainty at Multiple Scales.* Dissertation.
+2020. *Aerial Laser Scanning for Forest Inventories: Estimation and Uncertainty at Multiple Scales.* Dissertation.
 Oregon State University.